cutenode/libgfi/CONTRIBUTING.md

 ### Solidifying the Module

-Good First Issue can be used as a module!
-Its original purpose was to be used as a CLI, but it can also be used as a module to surface good first issues for a specific project.
+libgfi is a module intended to help you surface issues labeled "Good First Issue" (and the many variants)!
+Its original purpose was to be used as a CLI as a part of `good-first-issue`, but has since been split out to seperate concerns.
 If you'd like to help out with solidifying the interface and ensuring that it's a good experience for end-users to consume, we'd love your help.

 ### Enhancing Tests